 Watch the video "How to successfully submit a proposal"

 Who can apply?

 User Groups can apply for Transnational Access in case they meet the following conditions:

 (a) the User Group Leader and the majority of the User Group members work in an institution/SME established in a Member State of the European Union, an EU Associated State or a developing country.

 (b) the User Group Leader and the majority of the User Group members work in an institution/SME located in a country other than the country where the legal entity operating the infrastructure is established.

 (c) only User Groups that are entitled to disseminate the foreground they have generated under the project are eligible to benefit from access free of charge to the infrastructure.

-(d) Access for user groups with a majority of users not working in a EU or associated country is limited to 20% of the total amount of units of access provided by IPERION HS.
+(d) Access for user groups with a majority of users not working in an EU or associated country is limited to 20% of the total amount of units of access provided by IPERION HS.
 Due to budget restrictions, please note that travel and accommodation reimbursement is not guaranteed to extra-EU users.